joybio/multiPrime/README.md

   ```bash
   snakemake --configfile multi-DegePrime.yaml -s multi-DegePrime.py --cores 10 --resources disk_mb=80000
   ```
   maximal coverage degenerate primer design with errors tolerant (MC-EDPD) or MC-DPD.
-MultiPrime2 is capable of avoiding mismatches that occur at the 3'end position.
-The approach used in multiPrime2.yaml depends on the value of the "variation" parameter.
+MultiPrime-orignal is capable of avoiding mismatches that occur at the 3'end position.
+The approach used in multiPrime-orignal.yaml depends on the value of the "variation" parameter.

   If "variation" is set to 0, then multiPrime uses the MC-DPD approach to design degenerate primers for the target sequence.
 In this approach, the primer sequences are designed with prefect match (0-mismatch).